Omri Zin & Rotem Tamir: Larval Acceleration

 Omri Zin’s factory manufactures a byproduct as its primary inventory, rendering an industrial sludge from a secret recipe including animal fat.
 Zin prepares the black grease on a motorized, mobile laboratory that he rides around the space; the unit pumps the mixture over a patch of floor as it rides past, building the sludge over time and progressively inhibiting the maneuvering of the vehicle.
 The dark muck parallels the often dangerous byproducts and waste materials produced in modern manufacturing practices, where Zin parodies the process in this exercise by creating his mobile factory’s own means of obstruction.

 The artists’ parallel performances are durational, looping over a two-week period during which their accumulated products will fill and layer themselves across the gallery.
 Participating jointly in conversation, elements from each performance will overlap and intervene with the other as Tamir and Zin dialogue through their specialized tasks.
 In many ways, Larval Acceleration contends with philosopher Levi R. Bryant’s pan-mechanism, a theory of interactions where the body performs as a component or extension of machines and machinic systems.
-Every relationship, network or routine to which individuals belong is machine, and every person is a unit of functionality; a cog in the execution of that system’s goals.
-Within factories or other organizations of labor, the body is regulated to a strict choreography of movements which manipulate apparatus, process materials and assemble products to the end goals of commerce.
+Every relationship, network, or routine to which individuals belong is machine, and every person is a unit of functionality; a cog in the execution of that system’s goals.
+Within factories or other organizations of labor, the body is regulated to a strict choreography of movements that manipulate apparatus, process materials, and assemble products to the end goals of commerce.
 Here, Tamir and Zin self-regulate their behavior across a series of repetitive tasks, bending their own bodies to adhere to the distinct working conditions at each step of their manufacturing processes.